Your Address Book stores all your email contacts, in preparation for the Email Invitations distribution method for your project.

 Target text (Piping)

-The space to which text is to be piped.
+The field to which text is piped.
 This could be a question or answer field.

 The process of organizing or customizing text.